ThomasMertes/seed7/src/read_me.txt

   CC_ERROR_FILDES: File descriptor to which the C compiler writes
                    errors.
 The MSVC stand-alone C compiler (CL) writes the error messages to standard output (file descriptor 1).
-The C compliers of Linux/Unix/BSD and the compilers from MinGW and Cygwin write the error messages to the error output (file descriptor 2).
+The C compilers of Linux/Unix/BSD and the compilers from MinGW and Cygwin write the error messages to the error output (file descriptor 2).